 The final stage that precedes the sale of a business is negotiating the purchase and sale agreement (or closing agreement).
 At this point, the buyer has made the decision to buy the business and completed a thorough due diligence investigation, while the seller has done their own due diligence and confirmed that the buyer has the financial means and capability to acquire and operate the business.
 Now both buyer and seller must iron out the final details on price, payment structure, price allocation (and tax implications), and all other details that make up the final deal.

-It’s important to educated yourself ahead of time and know what’s included in a purchase and sale agreement, as well as what needs to be negotiated and when to rely upon the expertise of your attorney, accountant or broker.
+It’s important to educate yourself ahead of time and know what’s included in a purchase and sale agreement, as well as what needs to be negotiated and when to rely upon the expertise of your attorney, accountant or broker.
 For simple business sales that involve only a few uncomplicated assets, a purchase and sale agreement downloaded off the internet may be suitable.
 For all other business sales, expect the agreement to be lengthy with numerous pages including exhibits and attachments.
 In either case, requirements may vary from state to state and your attorney should review your agreement to ensure it complies with the law of your region.

 What Should Be Included in a Purchase and Sale Agreement?